Xavage Review: What to Know Before You Go (2023)

 Even though the all-inclusive admission is a bit pricey, I think it’s definitely worth it if you take advantage of the entire day.

-And since the basic admission ticket only includes kayaking and the ropes course, you really want to go with the all-inclusive admission ticket to be able to fully experience all that the park has to offer.
+And since the basic admission ticket only includes 3 activities, you really want to go with the all-inclusive admission ticket to be able to fully experience all that the park has to offer.

 Overall, I would recommend visiting if you’re a thrill seeker and love a good adrenaline rush!